Mayhill: Mayhill district

 Mayhill is geographically divided into Mayhill South (Mayhill Garden City) and Mayhill North (Mountain View) by Townhill Road.
 It is in the Townhill ward.

 The south side of Mayhill overlooks the city centre, docklands and Swansea Bay.
 A prominent landmark on Mayhill, visible from the city centre and Hafod, is Sea View Primary School designed by the Swansea Borough architect, Ernest Morgan.
 The north side of Mayhill looks out towards the northern districts of Swansea and onwards towards the mountainous terrain of the Brecon Beacons.

-Mayhill features several park and nature reserve areas, including Bryn y Don and a Site of Special Scientific Interest on the border of Townhill, opposite Our Lady of Lourdes Roman Catholic church.
+Mayhill features several park and nature reserve areas, including Bryn y Don park, the Hillside Wildlife Corridor and a Site of Special Scientific Interest on the border of Townhill, opposite Our Lady of Lourdes Roman Catholic church.
 The largest open space recreational area is around Sea View Primary School and includes parkland, small wooded areas, and heathland.
-There is also a small picnic park along Bryn Y Don Road, and woodland between Waun Wen Road and Townhill Road.
+There are woodland areas between Waun Wen Road and Townhill Road.

 West End F.C. play at Pryderi Park Stadium in the area.